bi3mer/bi3mer.github.io/content/posts/graph-simplification-for-a-faster-astar.md

 |--|--|
 |![alt text](/images/hypergraph/nodes.png "Reduction for nodes.") | ![alt text](/images/hypergraph/edges.png "Reduction for edges.") |

-As you can see, the larger the graph becomes, the more signifigant the reduction in nodes and edges.[^4] But, how much does this affect the overall speed of A*?
+As you can see, the larger the graph becomes, the more signifigant the reduction in nodes and edges.[^4] More specifically, this results in an overall number of nodes reduced by ~31.4% and edges by ~65.1%.
+But, how much does this affect the overall speed of A*?

 ![alt text](/images/hypergraph/G_HG.png "A* solution time.")